Cullen Baker: American Civil War and after

 By that stage of the war the Union Army occupied most of Arkansas, with several troops under the command of Captain F. S. Dodge enforcing the law in the area of Lafayette County.
 Most of these Union troops were African American and despised by Baker.
 Toward the end of 1864 Baker was in a saloon in the small town of Spanish Bluff, Bowie County, Texas, when he was approached by four African-American Union soldiers and asked for identification.
 Baker turned to face them with his pistol drawn, shooting and killing one sergeant and the three other soldiers.

 After the war ended, Baker organized a gang with outlaw Lee Rames, which operated out of the Sulphur River bottoms near Brightstar, Arkansas, committing acts of robbery and murder.
 Authorities credit Baker officially with killing at least 30 people, though many of these no doubt were killed by his fellow gang members.
-Unlike the romanticized versions of his exploits, the reality was that he killed most of his victims from ambush or in the back, and many with a shotgun, and he almost always had his victims outnumbered.
+Unlike the romanticized versions of his exploits, the reality was that he killed most of his victims from ambush or from behind, many with a shotgun, and he almost always had his victims outnumbered.
 Like many of the ex-Confederates who became criminals after the war, Baker was regarded as a hero by some because he opposed the Federal occupation, but his record shows a merciless killer who killed anyone who angered him, regardless of their loyalties.

 In March 1866, Baker traveled back to Texas.
 Now on the run from Union authorities, he went on a killing spree during which he killed two men, W. G. Kirkman and John Salmons.
 Salmons had previously killed one of Baker's gang members, Seth Rames, brother to gang member Lee Rames.
 Baker also killed a local man named George W. Barron, who had previously taken part as a member of a posse hunting Baker.
 The gang was active in the areas of Queen City, Texas and Texarkana, Arkansas during this time.